taikiy/kernel/doc/real_mode_development.md

  4           2           0
 ```

-To define a custom interrupt handler, we first define a routine with a label, and then write the segment/offset of the routine to IVT. ([git]())
+To define a custom interrupt handler, we first define a routine with a label, and then write the segment/offset of the routine to IVT. ([git](https://github.com/taikiy/kernel/commit/8a5fb00bc8bdaf47af6cb9de8ac107e8a6655db6#diff-ef96aa02ede6928fc12bc906ab8b222af1250dde26bb066466d339e48ab4e658))

+## 6. Reading from the disk

+We add [`message.txt`](../message.txt) file and append the content to `boot.bin` using `dd` command (see [`Makefile`](../Makefile)).
+When we start up a QEMU with `boot.bin`, it treats it as a hard disk.

+Whenever CPU reads data from a hard disk, it must be one full block (512 bytes).
+We need to make sure that our message (starting from the second sector 0x200 because we use the first sector for our bootloader code), is padded with zeros until the end of the sector

+Disk access is done via [`Int13h/AH=02h`](http://www.ctyme.com/intr/rb-0607.htm).

 ## Notes